denkovarik/Machine-Learning-Library/README.md

 ```

 ## Testing
 Testing was only completed for the Perceptron and K Nearest Neighbors modules.
+You should be able to run the tests from any directory.
 You can run these tests by running the following command.
 ```
-./testing/runTests.sh
+cd testing/
+./runTests.sh
 ```

 ## Usage